-Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
+An offense that meets the definition of rape, fondling, incest, or statutory rape, as used in the FBI's Uniform Crime Reporting program.
+Per the National Incident-Based Reporting System User Manual from the FBI UCR Program, a sex offense is "any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent."
 Listed statistics include all attempted as well as completed acts.

 Forcible - is defined as any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will when the victim is incapable of giving consent.

 All forcible sex offenses must be committed under the following circumstances:

-- Forcibly and/or against that person's will. - Not forcibly or against the person's will where the victim is incapable of giving consent because: - Of his/her temporary or permanent mental incapacity - Of his/her temporary or permanent physical incapacity - o Of his/her youth
+- Forcibly and/or against that person's will. - Not forcibly or against the person's will where the victim is incapable of giving consent because:

+- Of his/her temporary or permanent mental incapacity - Of his/her temporary or permanent physical incapacity - Of his/her youth